Renewable Energy Grid Integration Week 2024

 Energynautics, Germany

 The first part of the paper describes the practical implementation of the field tests, that have been carried out since the previous publications and associated implementation difficulties.
-In the second part of the paper the field tests are evaluated and the algorithm outcome will be evaluated and discussed.
+In the second part of the paper the field tests are evaluated and the algorithm outcome is evaluated and discussed.

-Development of Standard Profiles for Different Charge Point Operator Types to Improve Electric Fleet Land Storage Capacity Estimation.
+Development of Standard Profiles for different Charge Point Operator Types to improve Electric Fleet Load and Storage Capacity Estimation.

 Submission-ID 323